-- 1. Take the TEAS VI Test

-- 2. Submit an Online Application with the non-refundable Application Fee of \$100.00

-- 3. Submit the Official Transcripts (college courses and high school graduation)

-- 4. Submit 3 References

-- 5. Attend an Interview.
+- 1. Take the TEAS VI Test or the HESI LPN to ADN Entrance exam and score at "proficiency level." - 2.
+Submit an Online Application with the non-refundable Application Fee of \$100.00 - 3.
+Submit the Official Transcripts (college courses and high school graduation) - 4.
+Submit 3 References - 5.
+Attend an Interview.